Christian-Shaffer/Bunny-Catching-Game/README.txt

-This game was made using the Pygame module.
+This game was made using the Pygame module!

 Place the folder in your main working directory.